The results are in… and Tahiti’s got it in the bag…

 Tahiti Nui is the largest island in French Polynesia and home to the capital Papeete, the entry point for international visitors.

-Reason Tahiti is heaven on earth #3: there’s more to do than you think
+3. There’s more to do than you think

 An exterior fringed with hotels, museums and the endless lapping of the South Pacific combines with a heart of natural beauty.
 Fast-flowing streams meet steep-sided valleys, and soaring volcanic peaks rise into the tropical sky high above lush rainforests of ancient trees that hold centuries of secrets and history in their mossy bark.